vanessaferrero/LSTM/README.md

-# LSTM
-Feature Augmentation based on Manifold Ranking and LSTM for Image Classification Vanessa Helena Pereira-Ferrero, Lucas Pascotti Valem, Daniel Carlos Guimaraes Pedronette This code is based on an LSTM network implementation using Python and Keras, which initially used the MNIST dataset.
+# Feature Augmentation based on Manifold Ranking and LSTM for Image Classification

+# Authors: Vanessa Helena Pereira-Ferrero, Lucas Pascotti Valem, Daniel Carlos Guimaraes Pedronette

+This code is based on an LSTM network implementation using Python and Keras, which initially used the MNIST dataset.
 For this framework purposes, it is necessary a file with the dataset classes (.txt file), the previous extraction of datasets features